 How to Add a Lash Curler to Your Makeup Routine

 Now that you know the basics on what to do and what not to do with your curler, let’s get into incorporating it into your daily makeup routine.
 Follow these steps for curled lashes and an easy eye makeup look.

 Remember, it’s best to begin with clean, bare lashes (this is especially important if you use a heated eyelash curler).
 Curling lashes that are already coated in mascara can leave you with a crusty, gunky curler, making it harder to use.
 Since we’re sure we can all agree that’s a situation worth avoiding, give your lashes a quick wipe down — to remove any mascara residue — before grabbing your lash curler.

-You knew this was coming — it’s time to apply your mascara.
-Try the L’Oréal Paris Voluminous Lash Paradise Washable Mascara or the L’Oréal Paris Voluminous Noir Balm Washable Mascara.
-Place the brush at the base of your lashes, then gently sweep up to the tip, being sure to completely coat your lashes and cover up any visible pink left by the primer.
-For an added boost of boldness, brush on an extra coat.
+Finally, grab a lash primer, like the L’Oréal Paris Voluminous Lash Paradise Mascara Primer/Base and give your lashes a swipe before you layer on your L’Oréal Paris Voluminous Lash Paradise Washable Mascara.
+Place the brush at the base of your lashes, then gently sweep up to the tip, being sure to completely coat each lash.

 Written by: Shalwah Evans, Photo Credit: Chaunte Vaughn

 Discover more tips & tricks